(Brett Miller -Pilates Intel)

 Could he have used springs from beds to develop rehabilitation equipment?
 Yes, of course he could.
 I have tested the theory and it works.
 Whilst no evidence exists that the hospital bed frames had springs which Joseph could have utilised, there is no evidence either to the contrary.
 Every Victorian/Edwardian era bed I have seen, especially those referred to as a ‘hospital bed’ have had springs attached at one or both ends of the bed frame.

-www.knockaloe.im) and their important research is helping to bring the story to life.
+Life at Knockaloe Camp is being fully researched and documented by a charitable trust (www.knockaloe.im) and their important research is helping to bring the story to life.
 The charity intends to have a museum and visitor centre opened by April 2018 where there will be a lasting record of what life was like in the camp, detailing the hardships and the life internees endured.
 Within the visitor centre, it is fitting that there will be a special section about Joseph Pilates in the place where he not only developed the foundations of the Pilates Method, but he was stirred deeply by the needs of men suffering around him.
 He led men who were waning physically, mentally and emotionally to move and be active; enabling them to survive, recover and make the most of the bodies and minds they had while freedom, food, hope and contact with the outside world remained restricted.

 The life-enhancing benefits we experience and share each day, when we practice or teach Pilates, are thanks to an incredible German-born man, who faced some of the most serious hardships during his life - not only in childhood, but also as an adult.
 It is a story of triumph over adversity and of will, determination and strength of spirit as well as of mind and body which should be remembered as part of our Pilates Heritage.